bitcoinland/wlox/README.md

 --------------
 WLOX runs on the traditional PHP/MySQL/Apache setup.

-**For a development environment**, you can simply clone the whole set of WLOX repositories by doing `git clone --recursive https://github.com/wlox-project/wlox.git`.
+**For a development environment**, you can simply clone the whole set of WLOX repositories one by one by doing `git clone https://github.com/wlox-project/wlox-submodule`.

 **For a production environment**, it is strongly recommended to distribute the different repositories across multiple servers.
-You can clone each sub-module independently by doing `https://github.com/wlox-project/wlox-[submodule].git`.
+You can clone each sub-module independently by doing `https://github.com/wlox-project/wlox-[submodule].git` in each server.

 Project Structure
 --------------
-WLOX is structured as one main *git* repository with multiple sub-modules.
-As mentioned above, you can clone the whole project or each repository on it's own.
+WLOX is structured as one main project with multiple sub-modules.
+As mentioned above, you can clone each repository on it's own.

 - **wlox** > The master repo.
 DB updates and documentation reside here.
 - |-- **wlox-frontend** > The App's frontend.